RobTillaart/AD5593R/README.md

 ### I2C address

 The AD5593R has one address line A0, which allows two addresses 0x08 or 0x09.

+In issue #2 an AD5593R with address 10 was seen, cause unknown.
+SO if your device is not seen on as 8 or 9, you might check 10 (or 11).

 ### I2C Performance